mfachrizalg/ProjekSBM/README.md

 # ProjekSBM
-ESP32 to DHT22 using Node-RED
+ESP32 to DHT22 using Node-RED with PostgreSQL

 # Anggota Kelompok
 | NIM                    | Nama                                  |